1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 Comparing the two ORs, we found a large and significant difference in the total sevoflurane used, which is partly due to differences in the ratio of patients receiving VAs and the variations in the duration of anaesthesia (Table 4.1A and B).

 While the median weight gain of the AGCs did not differ between the two ORs, we observed a large and significant difference in the in vivo mass transfer, which was at 78.1 % for OR1 and 34.9 % for OR2 due to the significantly different sevoflurane consumption in the two ORs (Table 4.1B and C).
-Thus, assuming the same proportion of sevoflurane could be accounted for the relative weight gain of each AGC, the proportional capture efficiency differed significantly between the two ORs, with NA % for OR1 and NA % for OR2 (Table 4.1C).
+Thus, assuming the same proportion of sevoflurane could be accounted for the relative weight gain of each AGC, the proportional capture efficiency differed significantly between the two ORs, with 47.8 % for OR1 and 21.4 % for OR2 (Table 4.1C).

 The details of each AGC can be found in Supplemental Table 9.1.